 The answer would be a definite yes.
 A smart meter provides real time data of your energy consumption.
 This would help you in better controlling of your energy usage, resulting in savings on your energy bills.

 10WHEN DO I NEED TO SUBMIT A METER READING?

-You can submit your meter reads quarterly(every 3 Months) to Symbio Energy through our customer portal.
+You can submit your monthly meter reads to Symbio Energy through our customer portal.
 You could either call us on 0333 050 9372 or email us at firstname.lastname@example.org to provide the reads.
 You could also send us a photograph of the meter display if you are having difficulties in reading your meter.

 11HOW OFTEN DO I HAVE TO PROVIDE METER READINGS AND HOW CAN I PROVIDE THEM?

 The electricity market works on Estimated Annual Consumption (EAC) and Profile Classes.
 This is an average estimated energy usage based on a property type and the average number of people living in this property.

 It follows that if you live in a 3-bedroom semi-detached house with just your partner, your EAC will be higher than your actual usage and you will have an estimated monthly bill which is higher than your actual energy usage.

 Conversely, if you live in a 3-bedroom house with 4 children who are constantly gaming, then the EAC will be lower than the actual usage and you will have an estimated monthly bill which is lower than your actual energy usage.